KasparEtter/ef1p/pages/email/email.md

   [supported CSS properties](https://developers.google.com/gmail/design/reference/supported_css)
   and also removes negative margins before displaying a message.
   Desktop clients, on the other hand, struggle with this.
-  `position: absolute;` and `margin-top: -200px;` work in both Apple Mail and Thunderbird.
+  `position: absolute;` and `margin-top: -200px;` work in Apple Mail and in Thunderbird.
-  Therefore, simply restricting styles to inline CSS in order to scope the styles isn't enough.
+  Restricting styles to inline CSS isn't enough to scope the styles.
   Doing so would make it more difficult, though, to show the injected text only in the reply but not when composing the reply.